About design-build | Information for industry | Workshops

 For more information

 WisDOT’s Alternative Contracting Section in the Bureau of Project Development is responsible for overseeing the procurement process and will manage any problems that arise during the implementation phase.
-The projects will be managed by the region offices.
+The projects will be managed by the

 Join the design-build email distribution list to stay informed of when this website is updated and workshops are scheduled.